-Surrogacy is the perfect solution for many couples who are struggling with infertility or other medical issues.
+Surrogacy is a admirable option for many couples who are struggling with infertility, or other medical issues.
 Surrogate pregnancies are also sought out by same sex couples.
-Surrogacy utilizes the latest in medical reproductive technology to provide couples with tailored, compassionate and cost effective surrogacy programs to help achieve dreams of parenthood.
+Surrogacy utilizes the latest in medical reproductive technology to provide couples with tailored, compassionate and cost effective surrogacy programs to help achieve their dreams of parenthood.

 As of January 14, 2016 — all surrogacy arrangements in Mexico will have to comply with specific requirements, including the approval from the “Secretaría de salud del estado” (Health Regulations Department of the State).

 - ONLY heterosexual couples who are Mexican citizens will be allowed to participate in surrogacy arrangements in Mexico.